Rainbow nation

-Rainbow Nation is a term coined by Archbishop Desmond Tutu to describe post-apartheid South Africa after South Africa's first fully democratic election in 1994.
+"Rainbow nation" is a term coined by Archbishop Desmond Tutu to describe post-apartheid South Africa after South Africa's first democratic election in 1994.

 The phrase was elaborated upon by President Nelson Mandela in his first month of office, when he proclaimed: "Each of us is as intimately attached to the soil of this beautiful country as are the famous jacaranda trees of Pretoria and the mimosa trees of the bushveld – a rainbow nation at peace with itself and the world."

 Symbolic identity

 The term was intended to encapsulate the unity of multi-culturalism and the coming-together of people of many different nations, in a country once identified with the strict division of white and black under the Apartheid regime.

 In a series of televised appearances, Tutu spoke of the "Rainbow People of God".
 As a cleric, this metaphor drew upon the Old Testament story of Noah's Flood and its ensuing rainbow of peace.
 Within South African indigenous cultures, the rainbow is associated with hope and a bright future.

 The secondary metaphor the rainbow allows is more political.
 Unlike the primary metaphor, the room for different cultural interpretations of the colour spectrum is slight.
 Whether the rainbow has Isaac Newton's seven colours, or five of the Nguni (i.e. Xhosa and Zulu) cosmology, the colours are not taken literally to represent particular cultural groups.